 Shortly after Borkowski lost the next mayoral election, Clinton Township led 20 towns to sue COAH.
 Clinton Township quickly smashed the Pulte “damages” lawsuit that for 6 years Borkowski kept warning would cost taxpayers tens of millions of dollars.
 It turned out the claim was insupportable and merely an empty threat that Borkowski used to intimidate the public — and to fatten the wallets of his attorneys.

-So many of Borkowski’s cops were indicted and convicted that his police department was taken over by the County Prosecutor.
-His director of Public Works and head of Recreation were fired or convicted for unlawful activities.
+Borkowski’s director of Public Works and head of Recreation were fired or convicted for unlawful activities.

 Taxpayers Be Damned!